Emmanuel College Chorus

 SECCO (Sidney Sussex, Emmanuel and Corpus Christi Orchestra)

 SECCO is a non-auditioned, joint orchestral project which began in Michaelmas 2015.
 The orchestra is based at Emma, Sidney and Corpus but students from across the University are welcome.
 The ensemble is a relaxed and fun, but nevertheless ambitious, orchestra which usually performs two concerts a term.
-All orchestral instruments, particularly strings, are welcome, and rehearsals take place on Saturday afternoons.
+All orchestral instruments, particularly strings, are welcome, and rehearsals take place on Sunday afternoons (2:00pm).
 Recent repertoire has included Dvorak's Slavonic Dances as well as tackling Beethoven and Mozart Symphonies.
 Please contact the SECCO Reps for further information.

 Chamber music scheme